 After you publish your website, we'll start gathering data as people visit and interact with your website.

-When you open your report, you'll see your website URL and initial publish date, along with your reporting data.
+When you open your report, you'll see your website's name and audience along with your reporting data.
+Use the Range drop-down to specify the time span you’d like to review.

 Here's an overview of what you'll find in your website report.